Those who want to know how to travel full-time need to ground their expectations. Trust us; we’ve been there!

 You could also consider striking a deal with a hostel owner and working in exchange for a free stay, or try “workamping” at a national park to get free space at a campsite.

 The digital nomad life is not always glamorous, but that’s the point.
 You’d rather work and explore at your own pace than sit under fake lighting and report to some mid-level manager!
 Full-time travel requires being local, independent, and not always showing off.

 See Related: Proven Ways to Get Free Hotel Rooms

 3. Use a Budgeting App

 Those who want to know how to travel full-time need to understand the importance of budgeting to save money.
-Apps like Personal Capital and Wally can help you tally your expenses and take full control of your finances to help you track if you’re going over budget.
+Apps like Empower (Formerly Personal Capital) and Wally can help you tally your expenses and take full control of your finances to help you track if you’re over budget.